Identical Particles in Quantum Mechanics: Against the Received View: Criticism of the Received View

+There is therefore a tension between the notions of separate atoms on the one hand and the absence of identity of these atoms on the other.
+But apart from the conceptual confusion apt to result from this tension, there is also a methodological reason to be wary of the notion of identity-less objects.
+In empirical sciences like physics we need a justification, in the final analysis based on empirical data, for making distinctions.
+In our case, we need a convincing empirical motivation for speaking about separate particles at all in situations where we also have to acknowledge that these putative particles lack identity.
+If it is accepted that no demarcation lines between the proposed particles can be drawn, not even in theoretical considerations, there appear to be no grounds for conceptualizing the situation in terms of constituent particles rather than wholes.

-Again, the analogy of deposit money in a bank account illustrates the predicament well: there is nothing in the sum of money (the account's buying power)---as it is in the account, as opposed to what may happen in transfers and withdrawals---that suggests the existence of smaller constituent entities.
-To discuss bank accounts in terms of quasi-sets of monetary units lacking identity, with quasi-cardinalities, does not illuminate the nature of bank accounts---it rather confuses the issue.
-Indeed, the introduction of quasi-sets and the possibility of quantifying over the atoms in them, not as an eliminable \emph{fa\c{c}on de parler} but as an explanatory device, cannot but entail the actual existence of entities working together to compose the value of the account, and this is something we should reject.
+The analogy of deposit money in a bank account again illustrates the predicament: there is nothing in the total sum of money in an account suggesting the independent existence of entities that together build up the account's balance.
+To discuss bank accounts in terms of quasi-sets of monetary units lacking identity, with quasi-cardinalities, does not illuminate the nature of bank accounts---it instead obscures the fact that only total buying power is significant.

 It is exactly this problematic introduction of identity-less entities for the purpose of discussing what can unproblematically be considered as undifferentiated wholes that lies at the heart of the Received View.
-As we have seen in section \ref{quasiparticles}, the Received View\footnote{In the form elaborated by \cite{domenech1} and \cite{domenech2}.} associates different quantum states (which can be compared with different bank accounts) not only with occupation numbers (comparable to the values of the individual bank accounts), but also with quasi-sets whose quasi-cardinals equal the occupation numbers.
-That is, instead of saying that state $|\varphi_{i}\rangle$ has occupation number $n_i$, so that there is an energy $n_i. \epsilon_{i}$ in the ``mode'' represented by $|\varphi_{i}\rangle$, the Received View holds that there are $n_i$ separate, though identity-less particles, in the state $|\varphi_{i}\rangle$.
+As we have seen in section \ref{quasiparticles}, the Received View\footnote{In the form elaborated by \cite{domenech1} and \cite{domenech2}.} associates different quantum states (to be compared with different bank accounts) not only with occupation numbers (comparable to total account values), but also with quasi-sets whose quasi-cardinals equal the occupation numbers.
+That is, instead of saying that state $|\varphi_{i}\rangle$ has occupation number $n_i$, so that there is an energy $n_i. \epsilon_{i}$ in the ``mode'' represented by $|\varphi_{i}\rangle$, the Received View holds that there are $n_i$ separate though identity-less particles in the state $|\varphi_{i}\rangle$.